loomio/loomio_help/content/user_manual/users/user_profile/index.md

 <iframe width="100%" height="380px" src="https://www.youtube-nocookie.com/embed/0Mb2_D74ktM?rel=0" frameborder="0" allowfullscreen></iframe>

+## Your profile

 Your profile page lets you customize your Loomio identity.
-To visit your profile page select the **Edit profile** option in the user menu, which is found by clicking on your name in the top-left of the screen; _if it is closed, click on the menu icon (top-left) to open it._
+To visit your profile page select the **Edit profile** option in the user menu, which is found by clicking on your name at the top of the sidebar; _if sidebar is closed, click on the menu icon_ (**☰**) _to open it._

 ## Uploading a profile photo
 When you first create a Loomio account, your initials will be the default image associated with your profile.
 You can upload a profile photo by clicking on your picture on the profile page.
 If you have a [Gravatar](https://en.gravatar.com/) you can set that as your profile picture by selecting **Use Gravatar**.
 You can also choose for Loomio to use the photo you use for other common platforms/tools.